automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Masiakasaurus.md

 # Masiakasaurus
-## Description: A bizarre, buck-toothed predator of the late Cretaceous.
+## A bizarre, buck-toothed predator of the late Cretaceous.